rubymonsters/webapps-for-beginners/source/12-sessions/02-sinatra_sessions.md

 # Sessions in Sinatra

-Building on top of cookies, even though HTTP itself does not have a concept of a "session" (or conversation), Sinatra (just as basically any web application tool or framework) supports sessions.
+Building on top of cookies, even though HTTP itself does not have a concept of a "session" (or conversation), Sinatra, like basically any web application tool or framework, supports sessions.

 A session is a way for a web application to set a cookie that persists arbitrary data across multiple HTTP requests.